What counts as a liquid (LAG)

 1. Baby food, formula, breast milk

-For infants up to 2 years, you may carry baby food, formula, breast milk, and sterilised water in reasonable quantities.
-No zip-lock needed.
-Inform security; they may swab the container for explosives but won't make you discard it.
+For infants (typically up to 2 years), you may carry baby food, formula, breast milk, and sterilised water in reasonable quantities — the BCAS exemption asks only for "proper justification".
+A zip-lock is not required, though some carriers ask that even exception items go in a clear bag.
+Inform security; they may swab or ask to open the container for testing.

 2. Prescription medicines